The problem.

 Global surf forecasts run on the same physics.
 A wave-height number from a buoy-scale ocean model gets multiplied by a generic shoaling coefficient and presented as a forecast.
 The number is right, on average, across thousands of breaks.
 But waves don't break on averages — they break on specific reefs, in specific coves, in specific wind funnels.
 Two days with identical 1.0m / 12s / 198° offshore signatures can produce wildly different sessions at Saladita: one peeling cleanly, one fast and short, one a closeout.
 The offshore data can't see the difference.
 Local knowledge can.

-Our approach: instead of writing the local knowledge as rules (which we also do), we let the model learn it from someone who's seen thousands of sessions and writes them down.
+Our approach: instead of writing the local knowledge as rules (which we also do), we let the model learn it from a multi-year corpus of qualitative surf-condition descriptors written by surfers familiar with this break.

 The training data.